acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

   width: 100
 ---

-End of year is coming and it is a good time to do a recap of what happened during 2025 and write of what I expect for 2026, [as I did the last year](/2025/01/12/recap-2024-and-2025-plans).
+The end of the year is approaching and I have made a summary of what happened during 2025 and write of what I expect for 2026, [as I did the last year](/2025/01/12/recap-2024-and-2025-plans).

 # What happened in 2025